-On the summit, you'll find various rock surfaces that afford nice views in multiple directions.
-Find several cairns that hikers have created.
+On the summit, find various rock surfaces that afford nice views in multiple directions.
 Continue to the left to the largest rock faces that makes a great picnic spot (pic at top), facing south and overlooking DuPont forest.
 Side trails lead to the other side of the summit for views north toward Mt.
 Pisgah and Mt.
 Mitchell.

 Park your car along the road a mile BEFORE Gunion Farm (so about 2.5 miles before the short hike parking spot).
 The parking area is about about 50 yards before the pavement ends at the Old CCC Road.
 Look for the old dirt road ("Rocky Ridge Trail") on the uphill side of the road.
 Take Rocky Ridge Trail up a steep grade for about 1.5 miles until it intersects with Stone Mountain Trail.
 Take a left turn at the marked intersection onto Stone Mountain Trail.
 This hike is 3.4 miles roundtrip with an elevation gain of 1,160 feet.

 Download a PDF of the DuPont Forest Trails Map.
 Save it to your phone before your go.
 4 MB.